joanmarticarreras/VANIR/README.md

 Additionally, all software has been bundled in a Singularity container, containing its own operating system (Ubuntu 16.04) and all libraries and programs needed to run the pipeline.
 Singularity makes this pipeline highly transportable, as can be run it creates its own environemnt; convenient, as everything has been pre-bundled for direct user usage; and reproducible, as libraries and programs are independent from general installation and will run always on the same manner.

 This pipeline is partially GPU-enabled, concerning maninly ONT basecalling and ONT read correction with Medaka.

+This pipeline is a working in progress on v1.0.

 ## Installation